ETPHONEHOME777/datathon-2025/README.md

 Together, these tools provide Modecraft with a comprehensive, flexible way to monitor their business performance and identify opportunities for growth.

+#Monthly Analysis Report Dashboard
+1. Products that sold the most

+2. Products that sold the least

+3. Products that generated the most revenue

+4. Products that generated the least revenue

+5. Customers who bought the most

+6. Most popular days of the week

+7. Most popular times for purchase during the week

+8. Regions that earned the most money